adam-spencer/computer-says-know/planning/newplan.md

 #### Week 1

+- Re-review literature, fleshing out what has already been written and removing parts which no longer relate to the project (elderly speech, fine-tuning ASR).
-- Begin new literature review, shifting focus from elderly speakers to semi-automated transcription tools, examining existing tools and the nature of transcription.
+- Begin surveying literature on semi-automated transcription and transcription in general, making sure to take notes.
-- Decide on a UI paradigm to follow - graphical vs terminal.

 #### Week 2

--
+- Decide on a language (Rails?
+Node.js?
+Rust?) to build a UI in.
+I currently believe that an in-browser app would be a good way to go because developing GUI across platforms seems like an unnecessary complexity for this project.
+- Produce some user interface designs, perhaps following what Jon had described (differing levels of automation, would be a very interesting idea).

 #### Week 3

--
+- Produce some basic UI to be refined through the project.
+This will enable testing and a solid foundation to build from.

 #### Week 4

--
+- Search for literature relating to ASR confidence/intelligibility scoring.
+Is the `average logprob` that Whisper produces a potentially relevant metric?
+- Use Whisper to transcribe some corpus data and try out confidence score techniques.
+Perhaps use WER to determine how well a technique has performed.

 #### Week 5